Add to your Claude Code skills

 }

-💡 If backward compatibility is required, you can enable SSE transport by setting sse_support to true in HyperServerOptions.
+💡 If backward compatibility with older SSE-only clients is required, both backends support enabling SSE transport by setting sse_support to true in their respective options (it defaults to true).

 use async_trait::async_trait;